King Street Station

 The King Street Station interior decorative scheme was completed in 1906 by Reed and Stem and over the decades have been slowly obscured by post‐historic renovations.
-EverGreene furnished and installed all labor, material, and equipment for the removal, cataloging, refurbishing, and reinstallation of historical ornate plaster.
+EverGreene furnished all labor, material, and equipment for the removal, cataloging, refurbishing, and reinstallation of historical ornate plaster.